Capital requirements for banks

-Under the new rules, there will still be an 8% capital requirement but the share of common tier equity 1 capital (the highest quality – and thus most expensive – capital) will increase from 2% to 4.5%.
+Under the existing rules, there is an 8% capital requirement but the share of common tier equity 1 capital (the highest quality – and thus most expensive – capital) increased from 2% to 4.5%.

 Private equity exposures are treated as a counter party credit risk and to calculate this the CRR distinguishes between:

 - a standardised approach